Drawing Light on Community Building and Working with External Teams, with Becky May

 Outsourcing can provide businesses with cost savings, improved efficiency, access to expertise, flexibility, and risk management benefits.
-However, it's important for businesses to carefully consider the potential drawbacks of outsourcing, such as a loss of control and potential communication challenges, before making a decision.
+However, it's important for businesses to carefully consider the potential drawbacks of outsourcing, such as lack of control over how that activity is being carried out and potential communication challenges, before making a decision.

 Here are some excerpts.